MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/connect-ai-services.md

 author: eric-urban
 ---

-# How to use your existing Azure AI services resources in Azure AI Studio
+# How to use Azure AI services in AI Studio

 You might have existing Azure AI services resources that you created using the old studios such as Azure OpenAI Studio or Speech Studio.
 You can pick up where you left off by using your existing resources in AI Studio.